-- Unit 1 Exam (50%) A written exam at the end of Year 11, testing Computer System knowledge. - Unit 2 Exam (50%) A Written exam at the end of year 11, testing Computational Thinking knowledge.
+- Unit 1 Exam (50%) A written exam at the end of Year 11, testing Computer systems knowledge. - Unit 2 Exam (50%) A Written exam at the end of year 11, testing Computational thinking, algorithms and programming

-GCSE Computer Science focuses on one of the three strands of computing studied during Key Stage 3 ICT.
-Pupils should be aware that while learning to use a programming language forms part of the course, it is their understanding of programming concepts and the topics listed above that they will be examined in through written assessment (as opposed to coursework/on-screen assessment)
+GCSE Computer Science focuses on one of the three strands of computing studied during Key Stage 3 computing.
+Pupils should be aware that while learning to use a programming language forms part of the course, it is their understanding of programming concepts and the topics listed above that they will be examined through written assessment